 Wood Lake Nature Center • Richfield, Hennepin County

 Wood Lake Nature Center’s programs center around naturalist activities.
 They offer summer day camps and year-round weekend programs for kids of all ages.
-Notable for older kids are classes in Outdoor Survival Skills (good for any outdoor rec activity that brings you into the wilderness) and Intro to Nature Photography (a great side hobby for outdoor enthusiasts!).
+Notable for older kids are classes in Wilderness Skills (good for any outdoor rec activity that brings you into the wilderness) and bird hikes for all ages.

 Go to Wood Lake’s online page and to get their current program brochure.